Diogomadeira97/Dietpi-NAS/README.md

 	Enable VPN permissions on device

-	On router, enable networking protection and isolate the devices.
+	On router, enable networking protection and isolate the devices (Optional).

 	Test if ipv6 and ipv4 is ok.

 • Nginx - Certbot

-	Buy a domain and point DNS server to Cloudflare.

-	Create a A record to the domain and a A record to the wildcard, point both to your server private ip.
+	Create a 'A' record to the domain and a 'A' record to the wildcard, point both to your server private ip.

 	On AdGuarde rewrite DNS to your domain and wildcard, pointing to your server private ip.